How to Track Cost of Goods Sold in WooCommerce (Plugins vs. Manufacturing Software)

 WooCommerce Analytics and Custom Reports

 WooCommerce’s built-in Analytics section (introduced in WC 4.0) is a significant improvement over the old reporting system.
-It does include a “Cost of goods” column in product and order reports — but only if you’re using the Cost of Goods for WooCommerce plugin to populate those fields.
+It does include a “Cost of goods” column in product and order reports, but only if you’re using the Cost of Goods for WooCommerce plugin (or similar) to populate those fields.
 Without that data source, the column shows nothing useful.

 Other Approaches

-Some store owners use external spreadsheets alongside WooCommerce, manually tracking materials and calculating COGS outside the platform.
-Others use accounting tools like QuickBooks, which can receive order data from WooCommerce via integrations but still require you to manually map product costs.
+Some store owners run external spreadsheets alongside WooCommerce, manually tracking materials and calculating COGS outside the platform.
+Others rely on accounting tools like QuickBooks, which can receive order data from WooCommerce via integrations but still require manual product cost mapping.
+If you’re looking for inventory software that connects directly with QuickBooks for COGS tracking, our guide to inventory management software that integrates with QuickBooks compares the major options.

 Here’s where most WooCommerce COGS plugins, good as they are, hit their limit.

-If you resell finished goods — you buy candles wholesale and sell them — then a simple cost-per-product field works reasonably well.
-You know what you paid for each item, you enter it, done.
+If you resell finished goods (you buy candles wholesale and sell them on), a simple cost-per-product field works reasonably well.
+You know what you paid for each unit, you enter it, done.

-But if you make your products from raw materials, your cost structure is fundamentally different:
+But if you produce your goods from raw materials, your cost structure is fundamentally different:

-• That bag produces approximately 80 8oz candles (accounting for melt loss).
+- That bag yields roughly 80 8oz candles, accounting for melt loss.

-• Each candle also uses fragrance oil, a wick, a container, and a label.
+- Each candle also uses fragrance oil, a wick, a vessel, and a label.

-• Your total material cost per candle is somewhere around $2.10 — but that number changes every time your supplier adjusts prices.
+- Your total material cost per candle lands around $2.10, but that figure changes every time your supplier adjusts prices, every time you switch fragrance suppliers, and every time your batch yield shifts.

-A simple COGS field can’t capture this.
+A flat COGS field can’t capture this.
 It can store a number, but it can’t calculate a number from your actual ingredient costs and usage.

 This means one of two things happens in practice:

-1. You guesstimate.
-You enter roughly what you think each candle costs and hope you’re close enough.
-Over time, as material costs shift, your COGS figures drift further from reality.
+You guesstimate.
+You enter roughly what you think each unit costs and hope you’re close enough.
+As material costs shift, your COGS figures drift further from reality.

-2. You maintain a parallel spreadsheet.
-You calculate actual per-product costs in a spreadsheet, then periodically update your WooCommerce product costs.
+You maintain a parallel spreadsheet.
+You calculate actual per-product costs externally, then periodically update your WooCommerce product costs by hand.
 This works, but it’s time-consuming and easy to let slip.

 Neither is great.
-And both leave you flying partially blind on whether your pricing actually covers your costs.
+Both leave you flying partially blind on whether your pricing actually covers your costs.

-What solves this properly is software that understands the relationship between your raw materials and your finished products — what manufacturing people call a bill of materials (BOM).
+What solves this properly is software that understands the relationship between your raw materials and your finished products.
+Manufacturing people call this a bill of materials (BOM).

-A bill of materials is simply the recipe for a product: ingredient A at quantity X, ingredient B at quantity Y, and so on.
-When you have your BOMs set up and your material purchase prices recorded, your software can calculate the true cost of each finished product automatically — and update that cost whenever material prices change.
+A bill of materials is simply the recipe for a product: material A at quantity X, material B at quantity Y, and so on.
+When your BOMs are set up and your material purchase prices recorded, the software can calculate the true cost of each finished product automatically, and update that cost whenever your purchase prices change.

-1. Tracks your raw materials inventory (including what you paid for each batch of materials)
+- Tracks your raw material inventory, including what you paid for each batch

-4. Calculates your true COGS whenever a sale is recorded
+- Calculates your true COGS whenever a sale is recorded against your WooCommerce store

-The result is a COGS figure that reflects what actually went into the product — not a manual estimate that’s slowly drifting out of date.
+The result is a COGS figure that reflects what actually went into the product, not a manual estimate slowly drifting out of date.

 How Craftybase + WooCommerce Works in Practice

-We recently launched WooCommerce stock push as well — so Craftybase doesn’t just read your WooCommerce orders, it also pushes your updated inventory levels back to WooCommerce when you record production or sales.
+WooCommerce stock push closes the loop the other way.
+Craftybase doesn’t just read your WooCommerce orders, it also pushes updated inventory levels back to WooCommerce when you record production or sales.
 Your WooCommerce stock counts stay accurate without manual updates.

-This matters because the inventory accuracy problem and the COGS accuracy problem are deeply connected.
+This matters because inventory accuracy and COGS accuracy are deeply connected.
 If you don’t know exactly what raw materials went into each production run, you can’t calculate accurate COGS.
 If you’re not tracking production systematically, your inventory counts will eventually be wrong.

 Craftybase handles both.
 It’s manufacturing software built for WooCommerce sellers who produce their own products.